Create Adobe AEM Project from Scratch in 5 Steps with Apache Maven

 Every AEM project beyond basic examples should contain server-side business logic, environment-specific configurations, page templates, component templates, and tests - organized into small, maintainable modules with Java classes and content kept separate.
 Apache Maven provides an ideal solution for managing this structure.

-Configure Maven settings in the settings.xml file.
-Add repository and plugin repository configurations to enable Maven to locate AEM artifacts:
+Configure Maven settings in the settings.xml file (located in your .m2 directory).
+Add repository configurations to enable Maven to locate AEM artifacts:

 1